gregsavvy/gregsavvy/README.md

 ### Hello there! 👋

 ### I love coding and managing projects.
 I’m constantly trying to improve the reach of my tech skills in general and my knowledge of Go in particular.
 Why Go?
-I adore brevity, clarity and efficiency of syntax and coding structure that Go allows to easily pursue and get the product/project done.
+I adore brevity, clarity and efficiency of syntax and coding structure that Go allows to pursue and get the product/project done.

 ### Please, feel free to look through my repos below.

-### - Currently working on a data warehouse project in a large banking organization. 🔭
+### - Currently working at Samsung SDS on internal web applications for business departments. 🔭
 ### - Also currently learning C++. 🌱

 <!--